RethaD27/FSJ_Portfolio_Piece_RETDIA521_JSE2407_GroupA_Rethabile-Diale_FSJ03/README.md

-Here’s an updated version of your README file that includes all the relevant files you shared and provides a comprehensive introduction to the QuickCart Emporium project:

----

 # QuickCart Emporium

 Welcome to **QuickCart Emporium**, a modern e-commerce web application built using Next.js.
 This project is designed to showcase an elegant and responsive user interface, providing features like pagination, product listing with image carousels, and customer reviews.